Kinovea/kinovea-docs/source/index.rst

 Welcome to the manual for `Kinovea <https://www.kinovea.org>`__.

-Kinovea is a video annotation tool designed for motion analysis.
+Kinovea is a video annotation tool designed for motion analysis in sport.
+Its main features revolve around the study and capture of short sport video sequences.
-It features utilities to capture, slow down, compare, annotate and measure motion in videos.

-For a single-page overview of the features of Kinovea you may consult the `Features <https://www.kinovea.org/features.html>`__ page on the website.
+For a single-page overview of the features of Kinovea check the `Features <https://www.kinovea.org/features.html>`__ page on the website.

 .. tip::
     This manual can be used offline: `download the manual (zipped web pages) <Kinovea-Manual-0.9.5.zip>`__.

-The sections below and the table of content in the sidebar should let you access the documentation for your topic of interest.
+The sections below and the table of content in the sidebar let you access the documentation for your topic of interest.
 You can also use the search function in the top left corner.

     .. container:: tocdescr